 In the impact forms shown below the primary impact must be indicated.
-If the primary impact can be quantified under Parameter 1, Impact form 1, where the specific impact, dissemination, total impact (impact x dissemination) and source references for parameters must be indicated.
-If the primary impact can be quantified under Parameter 2, 3 or 4, Impact form 2 must be used, where the impact is to be described briefly.
+If the primary impact can be quantified under Parameter 1, Impact Form 1, where the specific impact, dissemination, total impact (impact x dissemination) and source references for parameters must be indicated.
+If the primary impact can be quantified under Parameter 2, 3 or 4, Impact Form 2 must be used, where the impact is to be described briefly.

-Impact form 1 - Green sustainability Parameter Impact (indicate unit) Disseminatio n (indicate unit) Total impact (impact x disseminati on) Expecte d year of achieve ment Source reference Limited impact on the environment From nitrogen (N) from nutrients (N and P), From phosphorus (P) pesticides and greenhouse From pesticides gases From greenhouse gasses (CO 2 - equivalents)
+Parameter 1 - Green sust Impact (indicate unit) Disseminatio n (indicate unit) Total impact (impact x disseminati on) Expecte d year of achieve ment Source reference

+Limited impact on the Nitrogen (N)

+environment from nutrients (N Phosphorus (P)

+and P), pesticides and greenhouse Pesticides (frequence of treatments/ ha)

+gases Greenhouse gasses (CO 2 - equivalents)

-If the project has several effects, only the primary effect is to be quantified.
+^{} If the project has several effects, only the primary effect is to be quantified.
 Thus, the primary effects must be quantified both in the table and described in text form.
 Non-primary effects should only be described in text form.

-Impact form 2 - Green sustainability Parameter Short description Credibility in relation to the organic principles The contribution of organic agriculture to public goods Resilient systems primary affect is to be quantified.
-Thus, the primary affects must be
+Parameter Short description Credibility in relation to the organic principles The contribution of organic agriculture to public goods Resilient systems

-If the project has several effects, only the primary effect is to be quantified.
+^{} If the project has several effects, only the primary effect is to be quantified.
 Thus, the primary effects must be quantified both in the table and described in text form.
 Non-primary effects should only be described in text form.